YinHk-myProgram/algorithm/README.md

-# algorithms
+# algorithm
-script of algorithms
+script of algorithm